bijaya-lija/siplilearn-repo/README.md

 # siplilearn-repo
 This is a sample repository.
-We have edited READNE file.
+We have edited README file.